Penyberth: Background

-Welsh nationalism was ignited in 1936 when the UK government settled on establishing the RAF Penrhos bombing school at Penyberth on the Llŷn peninsula in Gwynedd.
-The events surrounding the protest, known as Tân yn Llŷn (Fire in Llŷn), helped define Plaid Genedlaethol Cymru (National Party of Wales).
-The UK government settled on Llŷn as the site for its new bombing school after similar locations in Northumberland and Dorset were met with protests.
+In 1936, the government's Air Ministry announced its plans to establish RAF Penrhos, an airfield which would also function as an air observer, gunnery and bombing school at Penyberth on the Llŷn peninsula in Gwynedd.
+This led to widespread nationalist protests in Wales, known as Tân yn Llŷn (Fire in Llŷn), helped define Plaid Genedlaethol Cymru (National Party of Wales).
+The government settled on Llŷn as the site for the airfield after similar locations in Northumberland and Dorset were met with protests.

-However, UK Prime Minister Stanley Baldwin refused to hear the case against the bombing school in Wales, despite a deputation representing half a million Welsh protesters.
-Protest against the bombing school was summed up by Saunders Lewis when he wrote that the UK government was intent upon turning one of the 'essential homes of Welsh culture, idiom, and literature' into a place for promoting a barbaric method of warfare.
-Construction of the bombing school building began exactly 400 years after the first part of the Laws in Wales Acts 1535–1542 which brought Wales into the same legal jurisdiction and administrative state as the rest of the Kingdom of England.
+However, Prime Minister Stanley Baldwin refused to hear the case against the airfield in Penrhos, despite a deputation representing half a million Welsh protesters.
+The Welsh writer and nationalist Saunders Lewis summed up public opinion in Wales when he claimed that the government was intent upon turning one of the "essential homes of Welsh culture, idiom, and literature" into a place for promoting what Lewis viewed as a barbaric method of warfare.